AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 or injured somehow.
 But no one has a direct advantage from having the items in the shared inventory stash.
 The stashed items are exactly stashed, they are not simply laying on the ground (although the stash has a particular location on the map).
-To operate the stashed items, you should use commands that refer to the party stash, not to items on the ground.
+To operate the stashed items, you should use commands that refer to the party shared inventory, not to items on the ground.

 Obviously, if the item is beneficial (a piece of armor, weapon, or a bonus item), it is reasonable to put it into a particular character's outfit.